Adaptive Greedy Frame Selection for Long Video Understanding: Related Work

-A prevalent approach to LVU is \emph{token reduction} by selecting a small set of frames (or visual tokens) before passing them to a VLM.
-Recent methods explore different selection objectives and implementations.
-Adaptive Keyframe Sampling (AKS) formulates selection through prompt relevance and keyframe coverage, yielding an efficient plug-and-play module~\cite{Tang_2025_CVPR}.
-Flexible Frame Selection (FFS) learns a policy with a flexible selection operation to focus on informative frames under context constraints~\cite{Buch_2025_CVPR}.
-Orthogonally, memory-based systems (e.g., MovieChat) trade dense frame ingestion for persistent memories that support long-range reasoning~\cite{Song_2024_CVPR}, while hierarchical representations (e.g., VideoTree) compress long videos into structured summaries for downstream reasoning~\cite{Wang_2025_CVPR}.
-More recently, adaptive/agentic sampling paradigms (e.g., VideoBrain) learn when and how to acquire more visual evidence, often combining retrieval-style proposals with temporal coverage mechanisms~\cite{Zou_2026_VideoBrain}.
+A common approach to long-video VLM inference is token reduction: select a small set of frames, or visual tokens, before passing the video to a downstream VLM\@.
+Adaptive Keyframe Sampling (AKS) combines prompt relevance with keyframe coverage in a plug-and-play selector~\cite{Tang_2025_CVPR}.
+Flexible Frame Selection learns a policy that focuses on informative frames under context constraints~\cite{Buch_2025_CVPR}.
+Memory-based systems such as MovieChat compress dense frame streams into persistent memories~\cite{Song_2024_CVPR}, while hierarchical approaches such as VideoTree build structured video representations for reasoning~\cite{Wang_2025_CVPR}.
+More recent adaptive or agentic sampling systems, such as VideoBrain, learn when and how to acquire additional evidence~\cite{Zou_2026_VideoBrain}.
+Other query-aware selectors sample from CLIP-like relevance distributions or learn frame rankers from Video-LLM supervision, including Q-Frame~\cite{zhang2025q}, Frame-Voyager~\cite{yu2024frame}, M-LLM-based selectors~\cite{hu2025m}, BOLT~\cite{Liu_2025_CVPR}, and GenS~\cite{yao-etal-2025-generative}.
+Our work is training-free at the frame-selection stage: it optimizes a submodular relevance--coverage objective and changes the trade-off according to predicted question type.

-In contrast to methods that focus on a single notion of redundancy control (e.g., enforcing temporal spacing) or rely on a fixed selection rule across all queries, our work emphasizes \textbf{simultaneously controlling diversity and coverage with an explicit trade-off}, and \textbf{switching the trade-off based on question type}.
-This design is particularly aligned with LVU question heterogeneity: summary-style questions benefit from broad coverage, while detail-oriented questions often prefer relevance-focused selection with redundancy avoidance.